Study Zone Guidelines

 At the John L. Haar Library, study zones have been created to provide an environment that supports individual study and research as well as collaboration and group work.
 The purpose of the zones is to provide separate areas for collaboration, quieter conversation, and silent study.
 Expectations of noise levels vary according to the zones.

-The east and west end of the third floor as well as in four designated silent study rooms on the third floor.
+The east and west end of the second floor of the library as well as in four designated silent study rooms on that floor.

 Expectations: Quiet study: no talking or socializing.
 Cell phone use is limited to silent mode and texting.
 Zero tolerance for noise.

-Located in the central sections of the third floor of the library.
+Located in the central sections of the second floor of the library.

 Expectations: Quiet study individually or in small groups.
 Low-level conversation is acceptable.

-Located on the second floor of the Library and Technology Support area and group study rooms.
+Located on the first floor of the Library including the Technology Support area and group study rooms.

 When not being used for Library Instruction, these labs are open for quiet study.